Before the Credentials

 So I performed.
 I achieved.
 I stayed in control.
 I built a life that looked fine from the outside yet felt smaller than I knew I desired.

 What I've come to understand — in my own body, not just in theory — is that the things we want most are often the same things our nervous system has learned to brace against.
 The desire and the fear point at the same door.
 Walking through it isn't a sign you're doing it wrong.
-It's actually the work.
+It's the work.

-I'm the first woman in my lineage to take up this kind of space…to go to grad school, to build a business, to use my voice in rooms the women before me didn’t have the opportunity to occupy.
+I'm the first woman in my lineage to take up this kind of space.
+To go to grad school.
+To build a business.
+To use my voice in rooms the women before me didn't have the opportunity to occupy.
 That's not a small thing.
 It shapes how I show up.
 And it shapes the kind of work I'm here to do with you.

 Who I Work With.

 In therapy, the relationship between us is the greatest predictor of real change.
-Not the modality.
-Not the technique.
-The fit.

 That's why who you work with matters as much as the work itself.

-I primarily work with women, but the door is always open to anyone who reads this and feels it speaking to them.
-What matters most is that you're ready for something deeper than symptom management and you’re willing to meet yourself in a slower, more honest way than the world has asked of you so far.
-If this resonates, you're in the right place.
+I often work with women, but the door is absolutely open to anyone who reads this and feels like these words are speaking to them.
+What matters most is that you're ready for something deeper than symptom management and willing to meet yourself in a slower, more honest way than the world has asked of you so far.

 Credentials and Training